YoussefAmr115/Task-3-/README.md

 - The robot needs to detect if there is obstacles on the starting point or on the target
 - The robot needs to improve creating new paths in a more advanced way when meeting obstacles
 - A better code to include the base of creating paths when the robot detects an obstacle
+- implement this code on a bigger scale with 3D preview
+- making the robot reach the target faster

 ## Code:
 from roboticstoolbox import Bicycle, RandomPath, VehicleIcon, RangeBearingSensor,LandmarkMap from math import pi , atan2 import matplotlib.pyplot as plt